AaruBama/memestr/README.md

 Memestr is a community where humour takes centre stage.
-As an open-source platform.
-Memestr empowers users to express themselves through the art of memes and engage with a diverse community of meme enthusiasts.
+As an open-source platform, Memestr empowers users to express themselves through the art of memes and engage with a diverse community of meme enthusiasts.

 ## What sets it apart from similar projects?